Kavanaugh's college roommate: He was lying

 "I was not a choirboy, but—unlike Brett—I'm not going on national television and testifying under oath that I was," Roche continued.

-As Kavanaugh's college roommate, Roche writes, he expected to be interviewed if a background check was looking into the nominee's college behavior.
-"I wasn't called," Roche said, echoing a tweet he sent Monday.
-"I assume college behavior was not a topic of interest.
-The FBI didn't find Debbie's story because they were not looking for it."

-Roche writes he still has not been called by the FBI.
-"How will they learn what happened if once again they are not allowed to truly and thoroughly investigate?"

-"In Brett's cases, if he is innocent, he should be cleared," Roche writes.
+"In Brett's cases, if he is innocent, he should be cleared," Roche writes in the Slate op-ed.
 "If he is not and he is being untruthful to the nation, that should disqualify him from sitting on the highest court in the land.
 This just seems fair."

 Related Content